Let f(x) = 4√x - x.Find all points on the graph of f at which the... | Channels for Pearson+

 Let f(x) = 4√x - x.

-Find all points on the graph of f at which the tangent line is horizontal.
+Find all points on the graph of f at which the tangent line has slope -1/2.

 Verified Solution